Exercise 1

 Exploring the object

-In this first exercise, we will dive into the SpatialExperiment object, a cornerstone of spatial transcriptomics analysis in R. We will learn how to load Visium HD data, explore the different components of the object, and perform basic manipulations.
+In this first exercise, we will dive into the SpatialExperiment object, a cornerstone of spatial transcriptomics analysis in R. We will explore the different components of the loaded object, and perform basic manipulations.
 By the end of this session, you will have a solid understanding of how to handle spatial transcriptomics data within the R/Bioconductor ecosystem.

 Overview of the SpatialExperiment class structure

-The different slots of the SpatialExperiment object can be approached with several helper functions that correspond with their names.
+The different slots of the SpatialExperiment object can be approached with several accessor functions that correspond to their names.
+As the SpatialExperiment is an extension of the SingleCellExperiment class, methods developed to be applied on SingleCellExperiment objects (or by extension on SummarizedExperiment objects) can also be applied.

-Check out the outputs of running the following functions:
+Check out the outputs of the following functions, that you should already be familiar with:

 Questions: